Maximize tax savings

 Details of SFT Transaction

 Banks and other financial institutions must report high-value transactions to the tax authorities.
-High-value purchases of mutual funds, property purchases, corporate bonds are all reported here.
+High-value purchases of mutual funds, property purchases, and corporate bonds are all reported here.

 Part F: